aljedaxi/zettel/pages/diagnosing the system.md

   Square
   : all managerial activity need to run
--
+  Circle
+  : the relevant operations that produce the viable system -
   > this book ... should *guide* any manager ... in the light of [[cybernetics]] ... with requiring of [them] any prior knowledge ... if this ... interdisciplinary subject
 -